diazale/death_by_car/README.md

 Each year in Canada, hundreds of pedestrians, cyclists, and workers are killed or badly wounded by drivers and their vehicles.
 It is a widespread, pervasive, and systemic problem; it is not limited to urban, suburban, or rural areas; it affects people of all ages.
 For many, it is the deadliest aspect of daily life.

-The goal of this project is to track how many people are killed and injured by vehicles in Canada, in particular those who are not in vehicles themselves.
+The goal of this project is to scan news sources and track how many people are killed and injured by vehicles in Canada, in particular those who are not in vehicles themselves.
 I will be tweeting tallies and various findings via [@DeathByCar](https://twitter.com/DeathByCar).

 ## Scope